elasticdog/elasticdog-com/content/GrapheneOS Privacy-Focused Setup Guide.md

 - Obtain a new [supported Pixel device](https://grapheneos.org/faq#supported-devices) that is factory-unlocked (not carrier-locked).
 Avoid purchasing a used phone to ensure a clean history and supply-chain integrity.

 ## Install GrapheneOS

-Installing and updating GrapheneOS provides a clean, trusted baseline for all later steps.

 - Bring the unopened phone and your laptop to a location with public Wi-Fi (e.g., a coffee shop).
 This reduces any direct association between your home network and the new device.
 - Unbox and power on the phone.
 Skip all onboarding steps except connecting to the public Wi-Fi. **Do not** sign in to any Google account.
 Run all System Updates and reboot as needed (this could take a while).
 Repeat until no further updates are shown in the stock operating system.